|View printer-friendly version|

 Pioneer is a large independent oil and gas exploration and production company, headquartered in

 Except for historical information contained herein, the statements in this news release are forward-looking statements that are made pursuant to the Safe Harbor Provisions of the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements and the business prospects of Pioneer are subject to a number of risks and uncertainties that may cause Pioneer’s actual results in future periods to differ materially from the forward-looking statements.
+Forward-looking statements and the business prospects of the Company are subject to a number of risks and uncertainties that may cause the Company's actual results in future periods to differ materially from the forward-looking statements.
 These risks and uncertainties include, among other things, volatility of commodity prices; product supply and demand; the impact of a widespread outbreak of an illness, such as the COVID-19 pandemic, on global and

 Footnote 1: Free cash flow is a non-GAAP financial measure.
-As used by the Company, free cash flow is defined as net cash provided by operating activities, adjusted for changes in operating assets and liabilities and cash acquisition transaction costs, less capital expenditures.
-See the supplemental schedules for a reconciliation of second quarter 2021 free cash flow to the comparable GAAP number.
+As used by the Company, free cash flow is defined as net cash provided by operating activities, adjusted for changes in operating assets and liabilities, less capital expenditures.
+See the supplemental schedules for a reconciliation of second quarter free cash flow to the comparable GAAP number.
 Forecasted free cash flow numbers are non-GAAP financial measures.
 Due to their forward-looking nature, management cannot reliably predict certain of the necessary components of the most directly comparable forward-looking GAAP measures, such as working capital changes.
 Accordingly, Pioneer is unable to present a quantitative reconciliation of such forward-looking non-GAAP financial measures to their most directly comparable forward-looking GAAP financial measures.
 Amounts excluded from this non-GAAP measure in future periods could be significant.

 Note: Estimates of future results, including cash flow and free cash flow, are based on the Company’s internal financial model prepared by management and used to assist in the management of its business.
 Pioneer’s financial models are not prepared with a view to public disclosure or compliance with GAAP, any guidelines of the

 Marketing derivatives.
-The Company's marketing derivatives reflect two long-term marketing contracts that were entered in
+The Company's marketing derivatives reflect long-term marketing contracts whereby the Company agreed to purchase and simultaneously sell barrels of oil at an oil terminal in

 Pioneer Natural Resources Company Contacts: